Find a Perfect Diamond

 These diamonds feature a range of shapes and cutting styles including cushion cut, Ascher cut, emerald cut, princess cut, oval shape, marquise shape, pear shape.

 Preference in shape may be reflected in other aspects.
 If they prefer clean, modern lines in furniture, for example, it's likely they'll react well to the same aesthetic in rectangular or square shapes.
 If they tend towards the traditional, a round shape rarely misses.
 Are their tastes eclectic or bohemian?
 They may favor more unusual shapes, like a triangular or marquise shape.

 A diamond’s cutting style refers to its facet arrangement, rather than its shape.
 Round-shaped diamonds, for example, are cut in the brilliant style − an arrangement of 57 or 58 facets designed to maximize the diamond’s sparkle and minimize the appearance of inclusions.
 The fewer the facets, the more visible any inclusions will be, so a cutting style such as a step cut (a.k.a. emerald cut), for example, requires higher clarity in the diamond.

 DECIDE ON A SETTING

-Consider her lifestyle and how well a certain setting design will fit into it.
-If she's more active or outdoorsy, look for lower profile, less ornate or more secure mountings, which are less likely to get knocked against or caught on things.
-If she's more of a glamour girl, look for statement settings, with a higher stone profile, more intricate ring detailing or a unique motif.
+Consider their lifestyle and how well a certain setting design will fit into it.
+If your future spouse is more active or outdoorsy, look for lower profile, less ornate or more secure mountings, which are less likely to get knocked against or caught on things.
+If they are more of a fashionista, look for statement settings, with a higher stone profile, more intricate ring detailing or a unique motif.

-While there are endless design choices you can make for her ring, there are some basic setting types you are likely to encounter:
+While there are endless design choices you can make for their ring, there are some basic setting types you are likely to encounter: